 - The American Association of Medical Assistants (AAMA) offers a Certified Medical Assistant (CMA) credential.

 - American Medical Technologists (AMT) offers a Registered Medical Assistant (RMA) credential.

 - The National Center for Competency Testing (NCCT) offers a National Certified Medical Assistant (NCMA) credential.

 - The National Healthcareer Association (NHA) offers a Certified Clinical Medical Assistant (CCMA) credential.

 Each organization has its own unique set of protocols and prerequisites.
 One may only require that you graduate from an accredited program, whereas another might administer an examination before awarding certification.

-According to the most recent national estimates from May 2017, medical assistant salary information breaks down like this:*
+According to occupational employment statistics from May 2018, medical assistant salary information breaks down like this:

 However, there are numerous factors that can affect salary rates, including experience and work environment.
 Location can also have a large impact.
 For example, the highest-paying regions were Alaska, the District of Columbia, Washington, Minnesota, and Massachusetts.